 Explore Bodrum's tranquil countryside.
-Begin your day with a visit through picturesque pine forests to a charming village and stroll past rustic homes and meet friendly villagers.
-Admire the artistry of Milas carpets and rugs during a brief workshop at a local warehouse.
+Begin your day with a scenic drive through picturesque pine forests to a charming village, strolling past rustic homes and meeting friendly locals.
+Admire the artistry of Milas carpets and rugs during a brief workshop at a local warehouse, with the opportunity to browse and purchase authentic, handwoven pieces directly from the source—without intermediaries, offering both transparency and favorable pricing.

 Pickup included